clerisy47/CricPix-Classifier/README.md

 * class_dictionary.json: This is the dictionary that maps the predicted class to a human-readable label.

+* static/image.png: This is the image which I used in my application.

 * templates/index.html: This is the HTML template that defines the layout of the web application.

+* test_images: This is the directories which contain test datasets for the classification.

+* data_acquisition/web_scraping.py: This is the python code which I used for web scrapping images from Google.

 # Credits
 * This project was created by Utsav Acharya.